Could not include topos theory - contents

 where and are formulas involving only the specified connectives and quantifiers, means entailment, and is a context.
 Such an axiom can also be written as

 so that although and are not strictly part of any of the above logics, they can be applied “once at top level.”
-In an axiom of this form for geometric logic, the formulas and which must be built out of , , , , and are sometimes called positive formulas.
+In an axiom of this form for geometric logic, the formulas and which must be built out of , , , , and are sometimes called positive or geometric formulas.

 The interpretation of arbitrary uses of and requires a Heyting category.
 In fact, by the adjoint functor theorem for posets, any geometric category which is well-powered is automatically a Heyting category, but geometric functors are not necessarily Heyting functors.
 Likewise, a well-powered geometric category automatically has arbitrary intersections of subobjects as well, so we can interpret infinitary in its internal logic, but again these are not preserved by geometric functors.